claudioperez/aleatoire/README.md

 - [Installation](#installation)

-A rough compilation of general-purpose reliability functions and classes written over the course of a semester.
+A rough compilation of general-purpose system reliability functions and classes written over the course of a semester.
 This package implements probability transformations composed of marginal distributions which are defined using objects from the popular scipy.stats statistical library.
 This package is largely built upon the framework for reliability computations layed out in CalRel and FERUM.

 ## Installation